 Hopefully, over the next few days, more whales will be saved as volunteers continue to work around the clock to assist in helping more back out to sea.

-Over these past almost month since we arrived in the Huon Valley, the weather hasn’t been ideal.
-In total, there’s been about five sunny and warm days all of which got us out to explore.
-The remainder have been rainy, cool, windy and cloudy, none of which is ideal for photo taking.
+Over the past almost month since we arrived in the Huon Valley, the weather hasn’t been ideal.
+In total, there have been about five sunny and warm days, all of which got us out to explore.
+Unfortunately, the remainder has been rainy, cool, windy, and cloudy, none of which is ideal for photo taking.

 Here’s today’s forecast, similar to over these past several days:

 Cloudy.
 High (80%) chance of showers in the far south, medium (60%) chance elsewhere.
 Winds west to southwesterly 35 to 55 km/h decreasing to 20 to 30 km/h in the late evening.
 Daytime maximum temperatures between 11 and 17.